- Learn about characteristics of effective professional staff members.

 Essential elements of professional behavior include knowledge and skills about a field, communication and relationship skills, work ethic, professional ethics, accountability, equitable practices, and passion for growth.
 Each of these elements is further discussed below.

-A staff member who wants to conduct themselves in a professional manner must acquire the skills and knowledge needed to work with children, youth, and families.
-Understanding children and child development are essential in your roles as a school-age or youth professional.
-Individual courses within the Virtual Laboratory School provide extensive information on each of the developmental domains (e.g., Cognitive Development, Physical Development, and Social & Emotional Development), as well as strategies and practical ideas on how to promote optimum growth.
-You should refer to these courses for comprehensive information about child and youth development.
-Along with child and youth development, knowledge about topics such as Safe Environments, Learning Environments, Healthy Environments, Positive Guidance, Child Abuse, and Family Engagement will strengthen your competence and enable you to positively impact the lives of the children, youth, and families you engage with.
+To conduct yourself in a professional manner, you must acquire the skills and knowledge needed to work with children, youth, and families.
+An understanding of child development is essential to your role as an early care and education professional.
+Individual courses within the Virtual Laboratory School provide extensive information on each of the developmental domains (e.g., Cognitive Development, Physical Development, Social & Emotional Development) as well as strategies and practical ideas on how to promote optimum growth.
+For more comprehensive information about youth and child development refer to these courses.
+Along with child and youth development, knowledge about topics such as Safe Environments, Learning Environments, Healthy Environments, Positive Guidance, Child Abuse, and Family Engagement will strengthen your competence and enable you to positively affect the lives of children, youth, and families you engage with.
 Optimum development is achieved when children and youth are healthy, emotionally secure, and socially connected.
 It is your responsibility to make sure that:

-- Children are emotionally secure - by responding to their cues and addressing their needs in a nurturing manner
+- they are emotionally secure by responding to their cues and addressing their needs in a nurturing manner

-- Children are socially connected - by fostering relationships between them and others during classroom and program routines
+- they are socially connected by fostering relationships between them and others during classroom and program routines

-- Children’s families and home cultures are respected – by ensuring they are at the forefront of your work
+- children’s families and home cultures are at the forefront of your work

 Communication and Relationships

-Building and nurturing relationships with children, families and colleagues is an important aspect of your work as a direct care staff member.
-Establishing these relationships can make or break your experience.
+Building and nurturing relationships with children, family, and colleagues is an important aspect of your work as a direct- care staff member.
 As you may have learned in other courses throughout the Virtual Lab School, relationships form over time and require ongoing attention and commitment.
 Collaborating with others is a big part of your work, and whether you are a brand new or a seasoned staff member, your success and effectiveness hugely depend on how well you work with others.
-Whether you are engaging with children, youth, families, colleagues, or supervisors, nurturing those relationships early on is critical to your success.
-Working with others may present difficulties or challenges, it is your responsibility to maintain professional conduct and seek the advice of your trainer, coach, or Program Manager when faced with situations you are not sure how to resolve.
+And while working with others may present difficulties or challenges, it is your responsibility to maintain professional conduct and seek the advice of your trainer, coach, or administrator when faced with situations you are not sure how to deal with.

 Working with children, youth and families is one of the most rewarding and challenging endeavors.
-It requires dedication, commitment, problem-solving skills, and a willingness to learn, change, and be flexible, to address the multiple and often complex needs of those in your care.
+It requires dedication, commitment, problem-solving skills, and a willingness to learn, change, and be flexible in order to address the multiple and often complex needs of those in your care.